Morgan243/rvasec2025llm4h/README.md

 ```

 ### Build llama.cpp (c-library)
-You can also build it from scratch and link the llama-cpp-python package to your separate .so
+You can also build it from scratch and link the llama-cpp-python package to your separate `.so`.
+I built llama.cpp to use the new `llama-mtmd-cli` that doesn't have a clear interface (to me, at least) in Python yet...

 ```bash
 git clone https://github.com/ggml-org/llama.cpp